torchnyu/blog/_posts/2019-11-13-get-that-big-n-job.md

 worth it.
 I spent a lot of time working through the levels, only to have it plop me into the first stage of the Google recruiting process.
-Which, I guess is better than being ghosted, but it took a lot of work just to get sent another online coding screen.
+Which, I guess is better than being ghosted, but it took a lot of work just to get sent another online coding screen after I finished the challenge.

 You can try to get to the recruiter assigned to NYU (often recruiters work like admissions officers in that they have specific domains).
 But